22 Practical Retaining Wall Ideas for Extra Curb Appeal

 When to Call a Professional

 While some retaining walls may be easy to install, you may need the skills of a professional.
-Call a local landscape professional near you to install your retaining wall for you.
+Connect with a local landscape professional near you to install your retaining wall for you.

 By hiring a pro, you avoid heavy materials, costly mistakes, and potential injuries in the course of building your retaining wall.

-A professional landscaper also can provide the best material options for your retaining wall, develop landscape design plans, and perform retaining wall maintenance.
+A professional landscaper can also provide the best retaining wall options, develop landscape design plans, and perform retaining wall maintenance.

 Main Photo Credit: Redi-Rock International / Flickr / CC BY 2.0